Johnnytash/PesaConnect/README.md

     - Regulatory Compliance and Security Audits: 1 month
     - Deployment and Launch: 1 month

-Tasks:Develop a detailed project plan with milestones, deliverables, and resource allocation to ensure the project stays on track and meets its deadlines.
+Tasks: Develop a detailed project plan with milestones, deliverables, and resource allocation to ensure the project stays on track and meets its deadlines.

 ### Potential Problems ###